 A student whose high school class has not yet graduated, and who wishes to take classes at Onondaga Community College as a non-matriculated (non-degree seeking) student, may do so under the following conditions:

-Exceptions to the requirements outlined in 1, 2, and 3 above may be authorized in special circumstances by the Director of Admission and/or the Registrar with the approval of the Associate Vice President of Enrollment Management.
+Exceptions to the requirements outlined in 1, 2, and 3 above may be authorized in special circumstances by the Director of Registration and Records with the approval of the Associate Vice President of Enrollment Management.